nizz009/pywikibot/README.rst

-Note: This repo is for Outreachy Round 22 - Synchronising Wikidata and Wikipedias using pywikibot
+This fork of the repo is for Outreachy Round 22 - Synchronising Wikidata and Wikipedias using pywikibot
 -------------------------------------------------------------------------------------------------